-Founded in the year 1901 by Shogoro Yoshida, the Orient watch is a brand name that has established itself as a renowned manufacturer and held a place in marketing of watches.
+Founded in the year 1901 by Shogoro Yoshida, the Orient watch is a Japanese watch brand that has established itself as a renowned manufacturer and held a place in marketing of watches.
 The Orient watches are built with its own in-house automatic movements.

 Orient is that one brand that always aimed its attention on manufacturing the mechanical watches.
 From the beginning, it has built its own in-house automatic movements and has also been a part of three big watch companies including Citizen and Seiko.
 Since its foundation that has been over 100 years, it has always stayed true to its primitive set up that was established with an aim of constructing high-quality mechanical watches that are affordable watches as well.

 Armed with a unique and rich heritage, the Orient started its journey in the year 1901.
 Shogoro Yoshida, the founder of Orient watches, established his watch shop in Ueno, Tokyo, Japan.
 He opened a wholesale shop that was named as "Yoshida Watch Shop” which focused on selling imported pocketwatches.
 By the year 1912, Yoshida’s aim grew bigger, hence he then expanded the business of his small watch shop and started producing cases that were made of gold for wristwatches.